MalteseWarrior/MalteseWarrior/README.md

 🖱️ **Proficiencies**
 Languages & Tools:
-- **Programming Languages:** Python, MATLAB, Java
+- **Programming Languages:** Python, MATLAB, Java, HTML, JavaScript, Typescript
-- **CAD Software:** SolidWorks, Fusion, AutoCAD
+- **CAD Software:** SolidWorks, Fusion
 - **Program Design Tools:** Unity, Inkscape, Procreate

 🥅 **2025 Goals**
-- Become proficient in n8n
+- Become proficient in Neural Network modeling
-- Learn Javascript
+- Learn other 3D programs such as Rivet, Blender, and Sculpt.
 - Get through another semester of Aerospace Engineering 💪

 ⭐ **About me:**

 I enjoy exploring the interchanging possibilities between Aerospace Engineering and Computing.
 Whether those possibilities are coding, CAD modeling, or digital design.
+I also seek to implement AI into many of my current and future projects, as I believe it will be a significant part of being an efficient and effective Engineer.
 I look forward to solving new challenges and expanding my skills and knowledge.
 And, I have a Maltese, hence the username!

 🎉 **Fun Fact:**